-How to write a Freelance Editor resume experience section
+Things to remember when writing your Freelance Editor experience section

 Action Verbs for your Freelance Editor Resume